 - into hospital by approximately 20%.
 It was suggested if social care workers were part of the A&E Department at Warwick Hospital it could further reduce the number admissions (Recommendation 9.9). - 8.10 (i)For those reaching the end of their life being admitted into hospital was considered not beneficial for either the patient or their families, but there were instances when this occurred, which was thought mainly due to insufficient training in end of life care in care homes.
-End of life care training packages are being developed, but these need to be implemented to reduce hospital admissions (Recommendation 9.10a). - (ii)The T&F Group were also made aware that there were circumstances where a GP would not come out to a nursing home to deal with a patient with a urinary tract infection and they suggest an ambulance is called (Recommendation 9.10b). - 8.11 It was considered important that care home staff were encouraged to take up training by giving them incentives such as an increase in pay (Recommendation 9.11). - 8.12 There was an issue relating to the high costs of providing future needs assessments and CHC in a hospital setting where it could be possibly cheaper if it was provided elsewhere (Recommendation 9.12). - 8.13 Communication between clinical staff, patients and their families is still a cause for concern.
+End of life care training packages are being developed, but these need to be implemented to reduce hospital admissions (Recommendation 9.10a). - (ii)The T&F Group were also made aware that some GPs have previously advised care home staff to call an ambulance for patients with urinary tract infections.
+It was considered important that GPs attend and respond to illnesses such as these, as it is recognised as best practice in helping to avoid unnecessary hospital admissions (Recommendation 9.10b). - 8.11 It was considered important that care home staff were encouraged to take up training by giving them incentives such as an increase in pay (Recommendation 9.11). - 8.12 There was an issue relating to the high costs of providing future needs assessments and CHC in a hospital setting where it could be possibly cheaper if it was provided elsewhere (Recommendation 9.12). - 8.13 Communication between clinical staff, patients and their families is still a cause for concern.
 It can make a difference on whether the patient has a good or bad discharge experience (Recommendation 9.13). - 8.14 GP aftercare was another area where improvement in communication could be of benefit for the patient and their families (Recommendation 9.14). - 8.15 Some patients were provided with helpful information that ensured they knew who to contact if they had complications on discharge, but there were still instances where insufficient information was given which caused consternation for both them and their families.
 It was suggested that information from Age UK and other third sector organisations should be included, to help those that may not be eligible for health or social care packages (Recommendation 9.15).